JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 }
 ```
 The function `calc` calls the following functions
 `bzero` : It zeros the memory region
 `get_expr`: It is used to read the expression and separates the symbols and numbers
 `parse_expr`: Evaluates the separated expression
 There are few checks in `parse_expr` to prevent incomplete expression and division by zero

 After looking around for quite sometime for some kind of vulnerabilities I was pretty disappointed and frustrated.
-Even though I understood the overall code I was having a hard time understanding and follow the variables and I couldn't figure out any kind of vulnerabilities that I could exploit.
+Even though I understood the overall code I was having a hard time understanding and following the variables and I couldn't figure out any kind of vulnerabilities that I could exploit.
 Then I tried to trigger some kind of `segfault` by entering different inputs.
 ## Dynamic Analysis